 Many immigration attorneys consider the Affidavit of Support to be one of the most difficult U.S. Citizenship and Immigration Services (USCIS) forms to prepare.
-USCIS routinely rejects Form I-864 or issues a Request for Evidence (RFEs) as a result of incorrectly prepared Affidavits of Support.
+USCIS routinely rejects Form I-864 or issues a Request for Evidence (RFE) as a result of incorrectly prepared Affidavits of Support.
+This is significant.
+That’s because the intending immigrant’s green card application will be denied if the I-864 does not meet the requirements.
+In fact, an insufficient (or poorly prepared) I-864 is one of the most common reasons for a green card denial.

-For the sponsor, the primary objective of Form I-864 is to prove to the U.S. government that you have the income necessary to support the intending immigrant, most likely your relative.
-If the I-864 is not approved, USCIS will refuse to issue a green card to the intending immigrant.
+The purpose for filing Form I-864 is to remove the public charge ground of inadmissibility.
+For the green card applicant, the primary objective of Form I-864 is to prove to the U.S. government that you have adequate financial support in the United States.
+If the sponsor is unable to provide an I-864 that sufficiently documents his or her income and financial resources, immigration officials will likely refuse to issue a green card to the intending immigrant.
 So success is vital to the entire immigration process.
 CitizenPath’s service will help ensure you correctly complete the Affidavit of Support and meet the requirements.
+Correctly preparing the form is important, but you must also submit the appropriate supporting documents that corroborate your answers.

 Determining Affidavit of Support Household Size